hackergrrl/field-trip/README.md

 ## Usage

-Let's walk a tree, pretending to be ignorant of its structure up front:
+Let's take a field trip through a tree, pretending to be ignorant of its structure up front:

 ```js
 var fieldtrip = require('field-trip')